kubernetes-sigs/cluster-api/docs/proposals/20221109-managed-external-etcd.md

     - Endpoints: A comma separated string containing all etcd members endpoints.

 ###### Contract between etcd provider and Kubeadm Control Plane Provider (KCP)

+> TODO: expand this section.
+The interactions between KCP, Cluster and EtcdadmCluster controllers are more complex than what it appears here and differs in create vs upgrade scenarios.
+> Most of this complexity is introduced to try to avoid unnecessary CP rolling upgrades when changes are applied simultaneously to KCP and EtcdadmCluster.
 - KCP should wait for the external etcd cluster to be ready before it starts provisioning the control plane.
 This is required because the control plane component kube-apiserver needs to know the etcd server endpoints to connect with, and the etcd endpoints need to be healthy.
 This can be achieved by the etcd provider pausing KCP by applying the paused annotation (`cluster.x-k8s.io/paused`).
 - Control plane providers should check for the presence of `Cluster.Spec.ManagedExternalEtcdRef` field.
 This check should happen after the control plane is no longer paused, and before the provider starts provisioning the control plane.
 - The control plane provider should "Get" the CR referred by the cluster.spec.ManagedExternalEtcdRef and check its status.Endpoints field.